Rats in New York City: Control

 The New York City Department of Health handles enforcement of rat infestation problems in New York City.
 Local authorities in New York have long recognized that eliminating rats from the city is unrealistic, but have made various efforts to control their prevalence.
 The approach has traditionally been reactive: after receiving complaints of infestation, officials would commence control efforts at that site by placing rodent poison, traps, or contraceptives.

 In recent years, the city adopted a more proactive approach to rodent control known as integrated pest management, which focuses on preventive measures.
 Such efforts include developing a rodent control map using geotagging to focus countermeasures more systematically, instituting a "Rodent Control Academy" that trains city employees on rat behavior and control, and emphasizing building integrity and garbage disposal.
 In 2009, the Health Department began offering a half-day course in combating rat infestations.
 In 2010, the city cut its budget for rodent control programs by $1.5 million to help reduce an overall deficit of $2 billion.

 In 2013, it was announced that New York municipal authorities would implement a plan for mass sterilization of the city's rats, using a chemical to neutralize the reproductive systems of female rats.
 Bait stations loaded with the chemical were to be deployed.
 The chemical's effects were to gradually shrink the number of pups a female rat can have in a litter, eventually rendering them infertile.

 The Upper West Side and the Upper East Side logged the most rat complaints to the Health Department from 2010 to mid-2014.
 In 2014 the Health Department hired 9 new inspectors to augment its staff of 45.
 With $611,000 in funding, the new squad was tasked with targeting major infestations in the South Bronx and Manhattan.

-A private group, Ryders Alley Trencher-fed Society, conducts rat hunts in New York using dogs.
-This group is not the only one hunting rats with dogs in New York City.
+Private groups, such as Ryders Alley Trencher-fed Society, conducts rat hunts in New York using dogs.